-The Knee injury and Osteoarthritis Outcome Score, Junior (KOOS JR.) is a new outcome reporting tool, validated in 2015.
+The Knee injury and Osteoarthritis Outcome Score, Joint Replacement (KOOS, JR.) is a new outcome reporting measure, validated in 2015.

-The questions in the KOOS JR. are taken directly from its parent questionnaire and focus on the three categories: joint pain, stiffness and function in daily living.
+The questions in the KOOS, JR. are taken directly from its parent questionnaire and focus on the three categories: joint pain, stiffness and function in daily living.
 By comparison, KOOS focuses on five categories: pain, function in daily living, function in sport and recreation, other symptoms, and knee-related quality of life.
-The brevity of KOOS JR. allows for faster completion and greater patient engagement.
+The brevity of KOOS, JR. allows for faster completion and greater patient completion.

-The HSS validation cohort and the FORCE-TJR registry have both validated KOOS JR. Its internal consistency was found to be high, and research suggested that there was near-perfect correlation with both the pain and activities of daily living/function domains of the full KOOS survey and the WOMAC reporting tool (Spearman’s correlations 0.80-0.94).
-Additionally, as a validated tool KOOS JR. score can be derived from the longer KOOS survey.
+The HSS validation cohort and the FORCE-TJR registry have both validated KOOS, JR. Its internal consistency was found to be high, and research suggested that there was near-perfect correlation with both the pain and activities of daily living/function domains of the full KOOS Survey and the WOMAC reporting tool (Spearman’s correlations 0.80-0.94).
+Additionally, as a validated measure the KOOS JR. score can be derived from the longer KOOS survey.

-As a newly validated outcome tool there is very little literature at present about KOOS JR. Further studies and research should help provide a more complete picture about the robustness, reliability and viability of the KOOS JR. as outcome reporting tools.
+As a newly validated outcome tool there is very little literature at present about KOOS, JR. Further studies and research should help provide a more complete picture about the robustness, reliability and viability of the KOOS, JR. as an outcome reporting measure.

-No license is needed to use KOOS JR and can be obtained free of charge here.
+No license is needed to use KOOS, JR.

 - The joint commission: Candidate Performance Measure Profile – http://www.jointcommission.org/assets/1/6/THTK_candidate_perf_meas_profile_.pdf